AikidoSec/firewall-node/docs/express.md

 // ...
 ```

 That's it!
-Your Express app is now protected by Aikido guard.
+Your app is now protected by Aikido guard.

+If you want to see a full example, check our [express sample app](../sample-apps/express-mongodb).

 ## Debug mode